ShivamGupta92/iHelp/README.md

 - https://www.youtube.com/embed/6lNeoKqjsLU?autoplay=1&mute=0
 ## Prototype

-Our prototype showcases a sleek and modern design, with a seamless interface that makes it easy to browse through NGOs by location, cause, or type of support provided.
+My prototype showcases a sleek and modern design, with a seamless interface that makes it easy to browse through NGOs by location, cause, or type of support provided.
 With rigorous screening processes in place to ensure accountability and transparency, you can rest easy knowing that your contributions are making a genuine impact on society.

 Get a glimpse of our vision and join us in making a difference in the world.